About the test(s)

 - SAT Essay: an optional section that some colleges actually require and that we strongly suggest you take even if they don’t.
 You’ll have 50 minutes to analyze a text – this is similar to a normal college writing assignment, so it makes sense to show colleges your critical analysis skills are in tip top shape.
 Visual intro here.

-Timing: in all, the test is around 4 hours long and that it is administered in the paper and pencil format.
+Timing: in all, the test is around 4 hours long and it is administered in the paper and pencil format.

 Scoring: each of the two mandatory sections (Reading& Writing and Math) is scored on a scale of 200-800, with multiple useful subscores that will help you analyze your performance.
 The Essay has three subscores: Reading, Analysis and Writing, each scored with a maximum of 8 (so the maximum score for the Essay section is 24).